 Screening attendees consider the referral information, make an initial assessment of risk and agree on the level of management at which the case enters the JMAPPA process.
 Screening meetings aim to ensure that only individuals whose assessed risk requires management at the higher levels progress to this stage thereby limiting the over management of cases and the unnecessary allocation of multiagency resources through the JMAPPA process.

-There was an increase of 5% of JMAPPA meetings at all levels in 2022 (132) in comparison to 2021 (126).
+There was a slight decrease of JMAPPA meetings at all levels in with 126 in 2023 in comparison to 132 in 2022.